quirozcj/kmerGWAS/README.md

 -o kmers_100k.tsv
 ```

-The output will be the ```kmers_100k.tsv``` which will be used to compute the PCA and account for population structure whe runing kmerGWAS downstream analysis.
+The output will be the ```kmers_100k.tsv``` which will be used to compute the PCA and account for population structure when runing kGWAS downstream analysis.

 ## B) Prepare genome reference:
 1. Using the genome reference in FASTA fromat run the script ref_splitter.py.
 This script will split the sequence in the reference in 10,000 bp sequence blocks, but will keep a single file.